-The tax system for corporate income and capital taxes is based on taxpayers' declarations, with subsequent assessments being issued by the tax authorities on the basis of the tax returns filed.
-The tax return has to be filed annually (an exemption exists in the first business year in case an extended business year shall apply).
+The tax system for corporate income and capital taxes is based on taxpayers' declarations, with subsequent assessments being issued by the tax authorities based on the tax returns filed.
+The tax return must be filed annually (an exemption exists in the first business year in case an extended business year shall apply).
 The filing deadlines vary from canton to canton (usually between six and nine months after the close of the business year).
 Companies are initially assessed on a provisional basis, with the final assessments being issued after the tax base was either subject of a tax audit or declared final by the authorities.

 Payment of tax